 This gets at another important point: so much of Almost Famous revolves around the complicated relationship between the journalist and the artist, but the introduction of the internet has upended that, too.
 “I think that the relationship is still really complex but social media has undermined some of the problems with that complexity,” Jordan Walsh says.
 “Artists don’t need journalists anymore to show them in a certain light—they connect directly with the people, sometimes to their own detriment and sometimes not.
 And as far as proper reviews go, the internet has kind of flipped that over too in the way that reviews don’t come before the record and now that pretty much all new music is available at anyone’s fingertips.”

 Is this a bad thing?
 Not necessarily.
 While the widespread availability of music does raise questions about the relevance of music criticism in today’s age, it also takes some of the pressure off the critic, who is now often reacting to the same material the fans are reacting to at the same time that they are.
 This could mean that there is potentially less disconnect between the fan and the critic, as the boundaries between the two are becoming increasingly blurred, and more opportunities for meaningful interaction.
-“I’m reviewing an album right now where I’m active in the Facebook group (not the first time),” Joshua Copperman admits, “and it’s tempting to insert all kinds of fandom in-jokes.”
-(Far from weakening that review, Joshua’s engagement with those fan groups provided him with more insight about the band’s history, which in turn led to a more informed take on the album.)
-“But while I don’t think critics and musicians need to be against each other,” he adds, “there needs to be some kind of wall.”
+“I’m reviewing an album right now where I’m active in the Facebook group (not the first time),” Hannah Jocelyn admits, “and it’s tempting to insert all kinds of fandom in-jokes.”
+(Far from weakening that review, Hannah’s engagement with those fan groups provided them with more insight about the band’s history, which in turn led to a more informed take on the album.)
+“But while I don’t think critics and musicians need to be against each other,” they add, “there needs to be some kind of wall.”

 In Almost Famous, the members of Stillwater keep referring to William as “the enemy” – which is somewhat ironic, considering that Crowe “covered the bands that hated Rolling Stone,” in the words of onetime senior editor Ben Fong-Torres – but it’s hard to say whether that perceived antagonism has faded over time.
 Clara Scott posits that this hostile attitude towards music journalists has somewhat softened, partly due to the onset of social media, since “artists no longer have to completely rely on the media or PR to form their brand or self-image.”
 But this could also backfire – if less barriers between all parties means that artists are used to getting mostly positive coverage, this creates a sort of bubble, where anything negative might cause the writer to get harassed online – even when it’s not remotely negative.
 As Lester Bangs warns William, “They want to get you drunk on the feeling that you belong.”
 Except that instead of alcohol and drugs, reinforcement now comes in the form of retweets and Story mentions.